iot-lab/iot-lab.github.io/docs/boards/arduino-zero.md

 group: boards
 ---

-The [Arduino Zero](https://store.arduino.cc/arduino-zero) open node is one the official Arduino boards and is running on a Microchip ARM Cortex M0 micro-controller.
+The [Arduino Zero](https://store.arduino.cc/arduino-zero) board is one the official Arduino boards and is running on a Microchip ARM Cortex M0 micro-controller.